 Telepresence is a sophisticated form of robotic remote control in which a human operator has a sense of being on location so that the experience resembles virtual reality (VR).
-The remotely-controlled robot (or telechir ) and the human operator can be up to hundreds of kilometers apart.
-Control and feedback are done by telemetry over wires, optical fibers, wireless links, or the Internet.
+The remotely-controlled robot (or telechir) and the human operator can be located at a great distance from each other.
+Control and feedback are done by telemetry over wires, optical fibers, wireless links or the Internet.

 Applications of telepresence include working in extreme heat or cold, high or low pressure, and in other conditions hazardous to human life.
 Telepresence might be used to disarm bombs, handle toxic materials, and conduct dangerous military missions.
 Telepresence has been suggested as a method of performing surgery by remote control, and as a method of performing nanoscale operations by scaling down the telechir by a factor of thousands or millions.

 One serious problem with long-distance telepresence is the fact that data and control signals cannot travel faster than the speed of light in free space.
 This limits the practical distance over which telepresence can be maintained without excessive latency.
 Another problem is posed by the level of precision with which detection and perception take place.
 Exceptional image resolution, sound perception and haptics require large amounts of bandwidth for signal transmission.